 CAR refugees attacked as they flee to Cameroon

-In recent days, we have registered three people - a woman, a boy and a man - with serious machete wounds.
-Another man had a gunshot in the chest.
-All of the wounded have received medical care.
+UNHCR staff in recent days have registered and treated a woman, a boy and a man with serious machete wounds, plus another man with a gunshot wound in the chest.

-The majority of the new arrivals are women, children and elderly people, and all are Muslims.
-They told UNHCR staff that the men stayed in CAR to create self-defence groups to protect their community and their cattle.
+The majority of new arrivals - all Muslims, the main target of the anti-Balaka militias -- are women, children and elderly people, Fleming said.
+They told UNHCR staff the men stayed in CAR to create self-defence groups to protect their community and their cattle.

-Despite the obstacles to their movement, an average of 10,000 people now cross weekly from CAR into eastern Cameroon.
-With the main entry points at Garoua Boulai and Kenzou no longer accessible due to anti-Balaka activities, people are using alternative routes.
-This has caused the number of entry points into Cameroon to grow from 12 to 27 over last three weeks, making it more challenging for our colleagues to monitor the border.
+Despite the obstacles to their escape, an average of 10,000 people a week now cross from CAR into eastern Cameroon.
+With the main entry points at Garoua Boulai and Kenzou inaccessible because of anti-Balaka activities, people are using alternatives.
+This has increased the number of entry points into Cameroon from 12 to 27 over last three weeks, making it more difficult for UNHCR to monitor the border.

-Most new arrivals are coming from the areas of Boda and Bozoum, near the Democratic Republic of the Congo and Chad, respectively.
-Because of the long detour, all of the refugees are arriving in a terrible state, some with swollen feet or legs and others suffering from malnutrition.
+Most new arrivals are coming from the area of Boda, near the Democratic Republic of Congo, and Bozoum, near Chad.
+Because of the long detour, all the refugees are arriving in a terrible state, some with swollen feet or legs and others suffering from malnutrition.

-With our partners, we have increased the number of mobile clinics at entry points to provide emergency care as refugees arrive.
-We are also supporting public health centers overwhelmed both by the number of refugees and their condition.
+Working with its partners, the UN refugee agency has increased the number of mobile clinics at entry points to provide emergency care as refugees arrive.
+It is also supporting public health centers overwhelmed by the number of refugees and their condition.

-Meanwhile, we have relocated some 20,000 refugees who had been living out in the open in the Garoua Bouai and Kenzou border areas.
-They are now settled in the sites we set up at Lolo, Mborguene, Gado and Borgop - all located in the East and Adamwa regions.
+Meanwhile, UNHCR has relocated some 20,000 refugees who had been living in the open in the Garoua Bouai and Kenzou border areas.
+They are now settled in sites set up at Lolo, Mborguene, Gado and Borgop in the East and Adamwa regions.

-Since the beginning of the year, Cameroon has received 69,389 refugees from CAR.
-This is on top of the 92,000 Centrafricain refugees who have fled in various waves since 2004 to escape rebel groups and bandits in the north of their country.
+So far this year, Cameroon has received 69,389 refugees from CAR.
+This is on top of 92,000 who had fled in earlier waves since 2004 to escape rebel groups and bandits in the north of their country.